speculatrix/tvh_radio/README.md

 ### Create a user with persistent authentication token

-Create a user for playing media, enabling persistent authentication, and copy off that token and put into the settings.
+Create a user for playing media, enabling persistent authentication, and copy off the username and the token and put into the settings.

 ![Audio-Only Profile](https://raw.githubusercontent.com/speculatrix/ya_pi_radio/master/webby_user.png)